-Based on the Plan's investment experience from 2017 to 2020, retired and deferred members are eligible for a supplementary pension increase in 2021 effective July 1.
-The amount of the increase is capped by the increase in the Consumer Price Index and is equal to 0.7%.
-This has been reflected in our going concern valuation.
+Based on the Plan's investment experience from 2019 to 2022, retired and deferred members are eligible for a supplementary pension increase in 2023 effective July 1 equal to 1.17%.
+The amount of any increase is capped by the increase in the Consumer Price Index.
+This increase has been reflected in our going concern valuation.